Grade 9

 Civics (0.5 credit) - Grade 10, Open (CHV 2O1)

 Students will learn about the elements of democracy and the meaning of democratic citizenship on the local, national and international levels.
-Students will be challenged to understand the importance of participation and active citizenship in Canadian society and in relation to global issues.
+Students will be challenged to understand the importance of participation and active citizenship in Canadian society and concerning global issues.

 Grade 11